Ajaydwivedi2/Email-sign-up-app/Readme.md

 # News-letter-signup app
 > Welcome to our project!
-This is a News-letter-signup app made in Node.js and Express.js framework.
+This is a News-letter-signup app made in Node.js, Express.js framework and with Mailchimp API.
 It is a web app where user can signup for news-letters.
 The aim of creatinig this project was to learn how to make news-letter-signup web app.
 > Live demo [_here_](https://email-signup.cyclic.app). <!-- If you have the project hosted somewhere, include the link here. -->

 ![App Screenshot](https://raw.githubusercontent.com/Ajaydwivedi2/Email-sign-up-app/master/public/Images/signup%20page.png)